Mayan EDMS can be configure using various methods.

 MAYAN_SETTINGS_MODULE environment variable like this:

 The settings files must be valid Python modules.
 Errors in the Python settings files might prevent Mayan EDMS for starting properly.
-Error other than syntax errors, might not prevent Mayan EDMS from starting up but might not apply correctly or cause operation issues.
+Errors other than syntax errors, might cause Mayan EDMS to starting up in an incomplete manner making debugging difficult.

 The settings will be applied in the following order: